Distributed Stochastic Bandit Learning with Delayed Context Observation: Simulation Results

 \section{Simulation Results}

-In this section, we present the experimental results of the proposed algorithms.
-We evaluated the performance of the proposed algorithms on synthetic data and on a benchmark that we constructed from a real-world dataset.
+We evaluated the performance of our algorithm via numerical experiments using synthetic data and a real-world Movielens dataset.
 All the experiments were done in Python.
-We compared three different variants of the problem, based on the observation of the agents. (i)~{\em Exact} in which the agents know the context, i.e., the agents observe the actual context before selecting the action (which is the distributed bandit setting considered in \cite{wang2019distributed}). (ii)~{\em Observed} in which the contexts are hidden at the time of selection actions, however, observed afterwards (studied in \cite{kirschner2019stochastic} for single-agent setting). (iii)~{\em Hidden} in which the actual contexts are hidden from the agents and only the context distribution is observable by the agents (single-agent setting in \cite{kirschner2019stochastic}).
-We note that, for $M=1$ our algorithm simplifies to the algorithm in \cite{kirschner2019stochastic}.
+We compared two variants of the problem, based on the observation of the agents. (i)~{\em Exact} in which the agents know the context, i.e., the agents observe the actual context before selecting the action (which is the distributed bandit setting considered in \cite{wang2019distributed}). (ii)~{\em Delayed} in which the contexts are hidden at the time of selection actions, however, observed afterward (studied in \cite{kirschner2019stochastic} for single-agent setting).